Empowering women and children on their path out of homelessness through hospitality, housing, and hope.

-The number of homeless women and children in Birmingham, AL was both startling and growing in the early 1980s.
-While several men’s emergency shelters existed in that period, no social service agency provided any support for homeless women during daylight hours.
-In 1985, a small group of professional women from the Cathedral Church of the Advent (St. Mary’s Guild) partnered with Greater Birmingham Ministries (GBM) to fill that critical gap, believing that “wrap-around” services were needed during daylight hours to assist homeless women in their return to a life of dignity and self-sufficiency.
-Over the past thirty years, St. Mary’s Center became an independent 501(c) 3 agency (renamed, Birmingham PATH) and later merged with another non-profit agency, Bread & Roses, to become Pathways, a United Way Agency.
-Thus, Pathways is the oldest, continuously operating agency in Birmingham, which is dedicated to serving homeless women and their children.
-The mission of Pathways is to end homelessness for women and children through hospitality, housing and hope.
+In 1985, a small group of women from the Cathedral Church of the Advent (St. Mary’s Guild) partnered with Greater Birmingham Ministries (GBM) to fill that critical gap, believing that wrap-around services were needed during daylight hours to assist women experiencing homelessness in their return to a life of dignity and self-sufficiency.
+Over the past thirty years, St. Mary’s Center became an independent 501(c) 3 agency (renamed, Birmingham PATH) and later merged with another non-profit agency, Bread & Roses, in 2003 to become Pathways.
+Thus, Pathways is the oldest, continuously operating agency in Birmingham dedicated to serving women and children experiencing homelessness.

 Today, Pathways continues to offer a range of services for women and children experiencing homelessness through four programs: the Day Center, Safe Haven, Stepping Stones and Pathways Early Learning Center.

 The Day Center, located in downtown Birmingham, meets the basic needs of unsheltered women and children by providing hot meals, clothing, hygiene products, showers, laundry facilities, phones, computers, case management, and life skills classes.
 Women and children sleeping outside or in any place not meant for human habitation, such as an abandoned building or car, are welcome in the Day Center.